 It’s interesting how some have decided the answer is a stone’s soup of all corners of current AI approaches, and at least one recent book I read challenged the reader to get on with assembling it, as if we simply need to follow through with his recipe.
 It appears some support deterministic supervision using expert systems, a pinch of SVMs, and so on along a host of other attributes misc paradigms still in vogue can offer to balance, provide safety, and add value to the whole.
 I wonder how they skip over the obvious fact the brain doesn’t use any current AI paradigms.
 For anyone who is familiar with business, its easy to sympathize with the reality that their investors now probably demand to see AI as part of the corporate portfolio, but that doesn’t mean a solution is nascent.
 Nor has it ever been.

-A proof based, deterministic approach eclipsed everything AI for decades after connectionism was temporarily abandoned, continually fostering interesting, new experiments and prototypes; wafting about a bright future and financial fortunes, while blowing oodles of taxpayer and private money alike.
+A mandate for proof based, deterministic approaches eclipsed everything AI for decades after connectionism was temporarily sidelined, continually fostering interesting, new experiments and prototypes; wafting about a bright future and financial fortunes, while blowing oodles of taxpayer and private money alike.
 Quite many seemed to shimmer until limitations dragged reality back to the forefront, and the next ‘breakthrough’ percolated up.
-Regardless, its clear there were and continue to be many stunning successes: in particular, exhaustive search in the form of chess, combinatorial statistics based strategies that beat Jeopardy champions while refining their approach over distributed architectures, as well as other domain specific problems which gave momentum to an approach which still encourages many, if not most developers, who likely, in this life, will continue to believe in it as a panacea.
+Regardless, its clear there were and continue to be many stunning successes: in particular, exhaustive search in the form of chess, combinatorial statistics based strategies that beat Jeopardy and Go champions while refining their approach over distributed architectures; as well as other domain specific problems which gave momentum to an approach which still encourages many, if not most developers, who likely, in this life, will continue to believe in it as a panacea.

-I’m a pragmatic fan of determinism and Weak AI for intellectual and other earthy reasons.
+I’m a pragmatic, enthusiastic fan of determinism and Weak AI for intellectual and other earthy reasons.
 Yet, I’ll never empathize with why some were given so much credit for compering the clarion call that set back research in important, tangential fields, like nonlinear connectionist systems, for decades.
 Conversely, Grossberg’s Adaptive Resonance Theory is still considered a watershed in advancing understanding of convergence within connectionist systems and the power it brings to neural systems.
 I can ostensibly forever reflect on it with new insight.
-Thank you Steven; yours is the closest point of perigee to understanding how neurons converge towards quiescence IMHO.
+Thank you Steven; yours is a wonderful example of a theory for understanding how neurons converge towards quiescence IMHO.
 It was a starting point for many of my own, and I’m sure many others’, foyers into exploring self organization and quiescence of real neuron recurrent oscillations.

 To me, nonlinear complexity seems to hold an interesting psychoanalytical relationship with humans, given the immense potential and power it represents.
 My own ten-cent psychology leads me to believe it’s upsetting to realize something so powerful converges toward the incomprehensible.
 As such, we’re prone to classify it as non science, regardless of the theoretical potential and hard evidence of realization via our own neural network, the human mind.
 No wonder it was set aside for the much more practical, immediate, and rapidly expanding digital world.

-So it’s odd that posterior probabilities, and random statistical emulations, are clearly part of the kindling it appears to me are fundamental for creating and testing ‘Broad or Strong AI;’ which leads to a more capable, complex, and ultimately opaque intelligence that inevitably will learn on its own.
-In contrast to ‘Narrow or Weak AI:’ typically a deterministic, potentially comprehensible approach usually built from reason and logical inference.
+So it’s odd and satisfying that posterior probabilities, and random statistical emulations, clearly seem part of the kindling it now appears are fundamental for contemplating and experimenting with ‘Broad or Strong AI;’ which leads to a more capable, complex, and ultimately opaque intelligence that inevitably will learn on its own.
+In contrast to ‘Narrow or Weak AI:’ typically a deterministic, proof centrist, potentially comprehensible approach usually built from reason and logical inference.
 Perhaps a more precise understanding follows if we see what the neocortex might or can potentially grasp at some specific level, e.g. Narrow/Weak AI, and in the case of the former, what it never will, when taken to the limit, as the system naturally, irrevocably becomes both erudite and impenetrable.

 To refine the idea, perhaps the point where human intellect becomes challenged in understanding a complex system is simply somewhere a bit before the cross over to what gives rise to systems which can bootstrap their own intelligence.
 Even if the process of launching sentient life is known, the resulting system will likely be unknowable by us.
 In contrast, Narrow or Weak AI can already do pretty amazing stuff and, given enough effort, showcase malleable attributes that create systems directed toward specific goals that quite clearly appear imbued with more than just determinism – perhaps a kindling of human-like intelligence, but clearly not the same.